jusdeliens/xihara/README.md

 ![Red color to guess among 4 others](/train/4_0_240_240_0.jpeg "🔴Red to guess") ![Green color to guess among 4 others](/train/4_1_240_240_22.jpeg "🟢Green to guess") ![Blue color to guess among 4 others](/train/4_2_240_240_43.jpeg "🔵Blue to guess")

+### ⭐⭐ Level 2

 The next level of Xihara challenge, called `SymphonX`, consists of associating colors to musical tones thanks to a dictionary sent by the server, where each color to guess (the key) comes with a frequency (the value) to play using the robot buzzer.
 Mastering LED RGB and buzzer tone frequency at the same time will give you more points for each color to guess.

 Finally, when a student manage to guess the melody played by the robots, the host stops the server and ends the game, and the winner will be the one with most points gained 🏆

 ## 💻 Materials